Sick Leave & Absence Reporting

 You MUST report and absence from work to First Care (0333 321 8017).
 You must do this regardless of where you are based for work, whether this is a GP Practice or another Trust facility.

-All leave for a duration of more than 14 calendar days in any one year will need to be made up in time; therefore will result in a training extension.
+All leave for a duration of more than 14 calendar days in any TRAINING year will need to be made up in time; therefore will result in a training extension.

-All GP Trainee leave will be recorded and monitored via our Health Roster system.
+All GP Trainee leave will be recorded and monitored via our Employee Online system.
 Whilst working at a GP Practice, the Practice Manager will be responsible for recording the leave you take on this system.
-Trainees should not be given admin access to their own Health Roster record.
-If you are asked to log your own absences in the system you should report this immediately to the PGMC (email@example.com).
+Trainees should not be given admin access to their own record.
+If you are asked to log your own absences in the system you should report this immediately to the PGMC (firstname.lastname@example.org).

 Please contact HR and Occupational Health for more Information: